Here is a breakdown of major shareholders in Guess’ Inc. (NYSE: GES)

-Guess’ Inc. (NYSE: GES) is -12.54% lower on its value in year-to-date trading and has touched a low of $14.27 and a high of $25.27 in the current 52-week trading range.
+Guess’ Inc. (NYSE: GES) is -8.95% lower on its value in year-to-date trading and has touched a low of $14.27 and a high of $25.27 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GES stock was last observed hovering at around $20.76 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $24.00 for the next 12 months.
-It is also 17.16% off the consensus price target high of $25.00 offered by 2 analysts, but current levels are 9.96% higher than the price target low of $23.00 for the same period.
+The GES stock was last observed hovering at around $21.36 in the last trading session, with the day’s gains setting it 0.2% off its average median price target of $24.00 for the next 12 months.
+It is also 13.76% off the consensus price target high of $25.00 offered by 2 analysts, but current levels are 6.26% higher than the price target low of $23.00 for the same period.

 Sponsored